AndrewJBateman/ionic-angular-world-data/README.md

 * **RxJS Observables** used to extract data asynchronously.
 * **Dark mode** switch on menu.
 * **Offline Storage**  (future) of favourite countries/oceans using Ionic Storage.
-* **Localisation using i18n** so user can select between English (default), Spanish and French.
 * **ion-grid** with fixed column size used so country content data will display ok even on a PC.
 * **search** function to search for country name with regex to only allow letters in search text.

 ## General/Navigation/Pages

-* **General:** i18n Translation part-complete
-* **TODO:**
-* Correct language check so it does revert to English when EN selected - use storage

-* **Nav side-bar:** countries, oceans, favorites, about, change language, dark theme toggle.
-Languages added.
+* **Nav side-bar:** countries, oceans, favorites, about, dark theme toggle.
-* **TODO** Add language for alert cancel?

 * **Countries page:** Displays mat-card list of countries, displaying country flag, title, capital and region, for 'all' and 5 region sub-categories.
 Clicking on a country list item will show the country detail (no routing required - all done using *ngIf in the html content :-)).
 Country searchbar to search by country name.
-Fab icon link to map of country, generated using the Google Maps API.
+Fab icon link to map of country.
 * **TODO:**
-* Change from Google Maps to Leaflet
 * Make fab button stay inside div
 * add function (custom pipe) to insert ',' in area figures etc.
-* translate: popup continent names, card: capital region

 * **Oceans page** Displays a mat-card for each ocean using data from a local json file and an *ngFor loop.
 Menu popover with links to further info for each ocean.
 It was decided not to add 'favourites functionality' as there are only 5 oceans and they are easy to find.

-* **Favourites** Shows an image with text below if there are no favourites **TODO**
+* **Favourites** Displays user favourites and popover allows them to be deleted.
+Shows an image with text below if there are no favourites
-* Add code to store/clear favourites

 * **About** Displays image with author credit and short info about the app with links to APIs used.
 Header includes popover with working links to Author Website, Github Repo & author website contact page

 ## :clipboard: Status & To-do list

-* Status: Working, displays country list & country detail page etc. passes linting.
+* Status: Working
-* Fix favourites or replace.
-Fix linting, reduce API calls (use param?)
+* Add sliding single favourite delete.
+Fix linting, update rxjs, reduce API calls (use param?)

 ## :clipboard: To-do

-1. replace any types with models
-2. Dark theme - add storage
+1. Dark theme - add storage
-3. Check translations
-4. Splash screen
+2. Splash screen
-5. SqLite - use as default database?
+3. SqLite - use as default database?
-6. Lighthouse score?
+4. Lighthouse score?
-7. Run on simulator
+5. Run on simulator

 ## :clap: Inspiration